biotite-dev/biotite/doc/tutorial/structure.rst

 Reading trajectory files
 """"""""""""""""""""""""

-If the package `MDtraj` is installed Biopython provides an read/write interface for different trajectory file formats.
+If the package `MDtraj` is installed *Biopython* provides a read/write interface for different trajectory file formats.
 More information can be found in the API reference.